SciLifeLab/courses/ngsintro/1910/labs/loops_lab.md

 ```

 which will print the value of `$i` in each iteration of the loop.
-Write this loop in the file you are editing with nano, save the file, and then run it in the other terminal you have open.
+Write this loop in the file you are editing with gedit/nano, save the file, and then run it in the other terminal you have open.

 ```bash
 $ bash loop_01.sh